What Is Cloud Application Security?

 In this article, you will learn:

-Another concern is potential points of weakness in the network, and imperfect logical isolation between tenants.
-This may allow attackers who compromise one tenant’s cloud environment to move laterally and gain access to other tenants.
+- Multi-tenant vulnerabilities – cloud infrastructure shares hardware and software resources between multiple “tenants”.
+Potential points of weakness in the network, and imperfect logical isolation between tenants, might allow attackers who compromise one tenant’s cloud environment to move laterally and gain access to other tenants.

-A common cause of cloud breaches is inadvertent configuration errors, oversights, or misconfiguration intentionally performed by malicious insiders.
-Cloud-based applications, cloud resources such as compute instances or storage buckets, and supporting systems such as access controls, secrets management, network policies and data encryption, are all at risk of misconfiguration.
+- Cloud misconfiguration – configuration errors, oversights, or misconfiguration intentionally performed by malicious insiders can put cloud-based systems at risk.
+Applications, cloud resources such as compute instances or storage buckets, and supporting systems such as access controls, secrets management, network policies and data encryption, are all at risk of misconfiguration.

 Learn more about cloud misconfiguration in our white papers: